ddkhoa87/Ionic2_Sqlite_Provider/README.md

 <img src="photos/overview.png" alt="New project structure." width="20%" height="20%"/>

 - ***app***: Listing of user-created and system-defined components.
 A component is similar to a class or package in other languages.
-- ***pages***: Each page is equivalent to a screen users will see when using the app on mobile phone.
+- ***pages***: Each page is equivalent to a screen that users will see when using the app on mobile phone.
 Users can navigate back and forth among pages.
-- ***providers***: Event handlers, error handlers, database..., which handle underlying processes that users won't see or interact on the phone.
+- ***providers***: Event handlers, error handlers, database... which handle underlying processes that users won't see on the phone.

-For simplicity, this tutorial demonstrates with an one-page app having a button for adding a name from an input field into the database (Sqlite storage) and another button for refreshing the view to reflect the new update.
+For simplicity, this tutorial demonstrates with an one-page app having a button for adding a name from an input field into a database (Sqlite storage) and another button for refreshing the view to reflect the new update.

 <img src="photos/homepage.png" width="40%" height="40%"/>

 ### Starting with a blank Ionic 2 project

-All the steps to initiate a new Ionic 2 blank project to run on ios or android platform can be found everywhere.
+All the steps to initiate a new Ionic 2 blank project for running on ios or android platform can be found anywhere.
 ```
 ionic start SqliteStorage blank --v2
 cd SqliteStorage